Empowering the next generation

 While Tonic knows that change has to come from the top, we also see the importance of fostering change at grass roots level.
 Since 2018 we have delivered Participate, an extensive programme for young people who are training for careers in the performing arts.

 Through a series of workshop-style sessions, we support them to develop resilience, judgement, empathy and respect for one another.
-We also work with their teachers, enabling them to reflect on and respond to the values and behaviours that are increasingly shaping students’ expectations of training and careers.
+We also work with their teachers, enabling them to reflect on and respond to the values and behaviours that are increasingly shaping students’ expectations of their training and careers.

 Initially prompted by the issues in the performing arts industries that the #MeToo movement highlighted, Participate was Tonic’s practical response.
 We wanted to disrupt patterns which encouraged young people to accept unhealthy power dynamics as the inevitable price of a career in the arts and the initial focus of Participate was heavily focused in this area.